Chart Color Schemes

 Sanctuary Point faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 10.5%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 7.6%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.2%).
-Vocational credentials are prominent, with 44.6% of residents aged 15+ holding them, including advanced diplomas (9.9%) and certificates (34.7%).
+The area has university qualification rates of 10.5%, significantly lower than the NSW average of 32.2%.
+Bachelor degrees are the most common at 7.6%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.2%).
+Vocational credentials are prevalent, with 44.6% of residents aged 15+ holding them, including advanced diplomas (9.9%) and certificates (34.7%).
+Educational participation is high, with 25.3% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education